About us

 Huy is an Indigenous non-profit corporation organized under the laws of the State of Washington and 501(c)(3) charitable organization registered with the IRS.

 Huy provides economic, educational, rehabilitative and religious support for Indigenous prisoners in the Pacific Northwest and throughout the United States.
-Huy primarily raises monies and receives gifts, to in turn be gifted, for the benefit of such American indigenous prisoners.
+Huy primarily raises money and receives gifts, to in turn be gifted, for the benefit of those Indigenous relatives.

 To carry out those goals, Huy partners with tribal governments, state government corrections and other agencies, higher educational institutions, non-profit and charitable entities, privately owned businesses, and compassionate American citizens.